 Custom Clone Operations

-The git clone command has a few parameters which can be used to perform custom clone operations.
+The git clone command accepts a few parameters.
+You can use these parameters to perform custom clone operations.
 Let’s explore an example of the main custom operations you may want to know about when you’re working with git clone.

 Clone to a Folder